How To Use Henna For Hair Growth

 2. Balances Oil Production And pH Levels

-Henna not only keeps issues like dandruff at bay but is also an excellent ingredient for balancing oil production and the pH of your scalp (4).
-It removes the excess oil from your hair and also restores the normal functioning of the sebaceous glandsi XA microscopic gland that opens into hair follicles and releases a waxy substance called sebum to prevent dryness.
+(4).
+It removes the excess oil from your hair and also restores the normal functioning of the sebaceous glandsi A microscopic gland that opens into hair follicles and releases a waxy substance called sebum to prevent dryness.
 (4).

 3. Promotes Hair Growth And Reduces Hair Fall

-A study showed that henna helped reduce hair loss (5).
+(5).
 It also prevents split ends, reduces hair damage, and boosts scalp health.
 Boosted scalp health, unclogging of pores, and balanced pH levels can put a stop to hair loss and promote healthy hair growth.

 4. Repairs And Strengthens Hair

 The nutrients in henna help in nourishing your hair while also repairing the damage.
 Research shows that henna reduces split ends, hair loss, and hair damage, thereby strengthening hair (6).
-It also helps prevent scabiesi XIt is a contagious, intensely itchy skin condition caused by a tiny burrowing mite called Sarcoptes scabiei. and scalp acne, keeping the scalp clean.
+It also helps prevent scabiesi It is a contagious, intensely itchy skin condition caused by a tiny burrowing mite called Sarcoptes scabiei. and scalp acne, keeping the scalp clean.

 5. Conditions Hair